- Download our Moving to Houston Guide (PDF)

 Consistency can be an issue in many places.
 Newcomers will often find themselves arriving at a favourite restaurant only to discover that it has closed down or been replaced.
 Turnover for restaurants is quite high in Houston.

 Cost of living in Houston

 + PRO: It's cheaper than the rest of the USA

 - CON: Electricity can be costly

 Electricity is expensive in Houston.
-Electric bills are on average 26 percent higher than the rest of the USA.
-Prices are often even higher during the summer months due to air conditioning constantly running thanks to the overwhelming heat.
+Electric bills are on average 24 percent higher than in the rest of the USA.
+Prices are often even higher during the summer months due to air conditioning constantly running owing to the overwhelming heat.

 Healthcare in Houston

 + PRO: There are excellent healthcare options

 Houston is one of the medical care centres of the world and, as a result, healthcare in Houston is exceptional.
-If someone is sick, Houston is the place to be.
 The wealth of options available for treatments is extensive.
 There’s no shortage of second opinions, and waiting lists are often non-existent or incredibly short.

 - CON: Healthcare can be expensive

 Unfortunately, the cost of healthcare is an issue, and it's a nationwide issue.
 Houston actually falls short of both the state and national average government expenditure for healthcare.
-The insurance system can also be incredibly confusing and time consuming to figure out.
+Figuring out the insurance system can also be incredibly confusing and time-consuming.

 Accommodation in Houston

 + PRO: There are loads of options available

 Whether searching for a one-bedroom apartment, or a five-bedroom house with a pool and yard, Houston has a plethora of accommodation options available.
-There seem to be constant new-builds sprouting up across the greater Houston area, and there’s also a wealth of choice of more established properties for those looking for something a little more established.
+There seem to be constant new-builds sprouting up across the greater Houston area, and there’s also a wealth of choice of more established properties for those looking for something a little more residential.

 - CON: Heavy traffic will influence where one lives

 Education in Houston

 Houston has some top-notch international schools, offering a strong academic portfolio with options for the International Baccalaureate, the French Baccalaureate and the British A-Levels.
 Some public schools are also highly rated, and many newcomers are choosing these options when it comes to their children’s schooling.